 About the Seals

 Hilbre Island is home to a colony of grey seals (Halichoerus grypus).
-These are the larger of the two seal species found in UK waters, with adult males reaching up to 2.3 meters in length and weighing up to 300kg.
+These are the larger of the two seal species found in UK waters.

 When to See Seals